 - $4,736 per capita

 - FDI Inflow:

 The top individual income and corporate tax rates are 30 percent.
-Other taxes include a value-added tax (VAT) and a capital gains tax.
-The overall tax burden is 18.4 percent of gross national income.
-Government spending is 26 percent of GDP.
-Public debt has fallen to half the size of the domestic economy.
-The government still relies on development assistance, but donors withdrew some support after flawed 2008 elections.
+Other taxes include a value-added tax and a capital gains tax.
+The overall tax burden equals 20 percent of GDP.
+Government spending amounts to 24 percent of GDP.
+Public debt equals about 32 percent of GDP.
+The growth of public spending has outstripped revenue expansion and is likely to continue in 2016.

 Red tape and inconsistent enforcement of commercial regulations undermine entrepreneurial activity.
 Because of an inefficient and inflexible labor market, many Nicaraguans are underemployed.
 Preferential PetroCaribe financing for oil imports (equal to more than 10 percent of government revenue) permits state subsidies for fuel and electricity.

 Nicaragua’s average tariff rate is 1.9 percent.
 Imports of used cars are restricted.
 State-owned enterprises operating in several sectors distort the economy.
 The legal and regulatory systems discourage private foreign investment.
 The financial sector remains vulnerable to state interference.
 The high cost of long-term financing continues to hinder more dynamic private-sector growth.